talesofai/comfyui-browser/README.md

 ## Notes

-- Your 'Saves' are stored in the `ComfyUI/custom_nodes/comfyui-browser/collections`.
+- Your 'Saves' are stored in the `collections` configuration value.
+See <a href="#Configuring">Configuring</a> for its default, and how to set the path to something different.
 - Press 'B' to toggle the Browser dialog in the ComfyUI.